siyuan-bruce/siyuan-bruce.github.io/homepage.md

     <div class="profile-text">
     <em>Where there is a will, there is a way.</em>
     <p>
-      Siyuan (Bruce) JIN (金思远), is currently pursuing a joint MPhil-PhD program in the Department of Information Systems (IS) at the School of Business and Management, Hong Kong University of Science and Technology (HKUST).
+      Siyuan (Bruce) JIN (金思远) is a PhD Candidate (passed QE in 2024) in the Department of Information Systems (IS) at the School of Business and Management, Hong Kong University of Science and Technology (HKUST).
 He received China National Scholarship in 2020 and Hong Kong PhD Fellowship (HKPFS) award 2024-2025.
-Bruce holds a Bachelor of Finance degree in Financial Technology from South China University of Technology (SCUT).
   </p>
     <p>
       Prior to HKUST, Bruce worked as a software engineer at HSBC IT Architecture and <a href = "https://www.ventures.hsbc.com/en/about-us">HSBC Laboratory</a>.
 His work has been recognized through several accolades including the 2021 Top Performer award, the 2021 Role Model honor, and <a href = "https://www.mas.gov.sg/news/media-releases/2021/mas-announces-15-finalists-for-the-global-cbdc-challenge">2021 Global Central Bank Digital Currency (CBDC) Challenge finalist</a> hosted by the Monetary Authority of Singapore.